ireaneus/LivingWaters/src/data/blog-posts/CompleteBibleStudyGuide.md

 ---

-## 💬 PERSONAL CONVICTION

-> "The Scriptures are not an instruction manual for life — they are a **revelation of Jesus Christ**, God incarnate.
-They call us to know Him, worship Him, and be transformed into His likeness."

----

-## 📖 CONCLUSION
+## CONCLUSION

 ### Key Scriptures to Remember

-- **John 5:39** – "These testify about Me."
+- **John 5:39** — "These testify about Me."
-- **2 Timothy 3:16** – "All Scripture is inspired..."
+- **2 Timothy 3:16** — "All Scripture is inspired..."
-- **Luke 24:27** – "He explained... things concerning Himself"
+- **Luke 24:27** — "He explained... things concerning Himself"
-- **Romans 11:36** – "From Him, through Him, to Him..."
+- **Romans 11:36** — "From Him, through Him, to Him..."

 ---

-## 🙏 Study Tip
+## Study Tip

 Be diligent to observe, interpret, apply, and correlate—**in the Spirit**, by the Word, for the glory of Christ.

 ---

-📎 *Compiled by ScholarGPT from Arnold Fruchtenbaum, Verse by Verse Ministry, and user’s personal faith statement.
-All Scripture from NASB1995.*
+## Footnotes

+[^1]: Fruchtenbaum, A. G. *How to Study the Bible*.
+Ariel Ministries.
+Emphasizes literal-grammatical-historical interpretation and messianic prophecy.
+[^2]: Armstrong, S. *Verse by Verse Ministry International*.
+Resources on inductive Bible study, observation, and Spirit-led interpretation.
+[^3]: Augustine (attributed).
+“The New is in the Old concealed; the Old is in the New revealed.”
+Quoted by Spurgeon, A.W.
+Pink, et al.
+[^4]: All Scripture quotations taken from the New American Standard Bible, 1995 edition (NASB1995), unless otherwise noted.